Lost & Found (2016 American film)

-Lost & Found is a 2016 Canadian-American mystery adventure film directed by Joseph Itaya and starring Justin Kelly, Benjamin Stockham, Cary Elwes and Jason Patric.
+Lost & Found is a 2016 mystery adventure film directed by Joseph Itaya and starring Justin Kelly, Benjamin Stockham, Cary Elwes and Jason Patric.

-Plot Summary
+Plot summary

 The film starts off showing Walton island which is owned by World War 2 veteran, Alexander Walton.
 He goes missing one day, and the island is taken away from his family.

 Andy Walton is a school student who excels at swimming.
 He has a smarter younger brother named Mark, who suffers from a serious ear condition.
 His scholarship dreams are shattered when he loses a swimming contest.
 He gets caught stealing drinks from a store, after being left behind by his so called friends.
-His parents decide to send him and Mark to their uncle Trent, whom the kids have never heard of before.
+His parents decide to send him and Mark to their paternal uncle Trent, whom the kids have never heard of before.
 Andy finds a pocket watch and takes it with him.

 Uncle Trent takes them to the island which once belonged to the Waltons.
 There is a West Forest, said to be haunted due to the death of 9 people.
 Andy meets his friend Claire whom he likes.
 Mark and Andy learn of the treasure that their grandfather left on the island for his family.
 Andy appears keen about it.
 One day, he is invited for dinner by Claire's father and the island's new owner, John Broman.
 He learns that Trent lost their house to John in a poker game, which enrages him.
 He almost gets shot by someone in the West Forest.
 Trent forbids both Andy and Mark from going there again.
 They find another pocket watch with Trent.
 Both the watches have a message from Alexander, which Andy believes to be clues to the treasure.